axesve/unused-css/README.md

 # Unused-CSS
+Web based system, no dependencies, no installation all you need is a browser and about 1 minute.<br>

-Checks given HTML and CSS file for selectors that are unused in the HTML file.
+Scan given HTML and CSS file(s) for selectors that are unused in the HTML file.<br>
 You can put in multiple files for larger projects.

 # Link